preetivyas/538-Distributed-Systems-Project-2021W1-Haptic-Creature-Architecture/README.md

 Course Project for CPSC 538 2021W1

 ## Prereq Packages
+- gRpc and google protobuf: Needed for RPC connections
+- pySerial: Needed for serial connections
+- numpy: Needed for master process to compute response

 ## Host virtual serial port
 Use the following command to create virtual serial port in terminal